-Angela Barton, Co-Chair
+Angela Barton, Chair of Governors

 I am a retired School Business Manager and have been involved in school governance for over 28 years.
 I was appointed as Local Authority Governor at St. Thomas in November 2017.
 During my time on the board I have been Vice Chair for 12 months and I am currently in my 2nd year as Co-Chair.
 I have specific responsibilities for Safeguarding, Health and Safety and GDPR as well as being Link Governor and a member of the Headteacher Performance Management committee.